REPORTING A CRIME

 - Please also remember that the police have additional resources and intelligence may assist in the crime which has been committed.

-- No CommentsSol Plaatje University (SPU) is pleased to inform you that …Read More »
+- No CommentsSol Plaatje University (SPU) was established in 2013, commenced its …Read More »

-- No CommentsDear SPU applicant Thank you for applying to study at …Read More »
+- No CommentsDear SPU Students In order for there to be a …Read More »